 What was MUCH more upsetting was what would not be retrievable: about 170 items in some form of draft, including at least a couple dozen blog posts that were complete, but unpublished.

 When I went to the dentist to get a cavity filled back on the morning of Wednesday, April 16, I knew I’d feel pretty crappy afterward, so I took off the whole day.
 That afternoon, I tried to get rid of an alarming amount of spam – 770 and growing every minute – caught in the Akismet, fortunately.
 Eventually, though, I couldn’t access my blog at all.

 I had suffered an outage earlier in the month; the vendor said it was 18 minutes, but I believe it was longer.
 The NEW problem, though, was for what turned out to be 15 +/-2 hours.
 I knew at least a few people noticed that my ABC Wednesday link was not working.

-For some reason, the company that has provided service for this blog since May 2, 2010 stopped working on July 10, 2013 at 11 a.m., EDT.
-I went to the web guy’s website and found it (and his wife’s site) were also down.
+For some reason, the company that has provided service for this blog since May 2, 2010, stopped working on July 10, 2013, at 11 a.m., EDT.
+I went to the web guy’s website and found it (and his wife’s site) was also down.
 I have had pretty good luck with the company to date; I never was offline more than 10 minutes in the past.